inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 - Created, update and delete persistent identifiers for records and serialize them into the record.
 - Ensure a certain property on the JSON document is operated as a set.

-System fields to a large degree avoids building inheritance among record APIs and instead provides a declarative way of composing a record API class.
+System fields to a large degree avoid building inheritance among record APIs and instead provide a declarative way of composing a record API class.

 **SQLAlchemy models**